prog4biol/pfb2019/README.md

 >>> print(dna.lower())
 atgcttg
 ```
-> The value of 'dna' is lowercased and returned.
-The `print()` function takes the returned value from the `lower()` method and prints it.
+> The contents of 'dna' are lowercased and passed to the `print()` function.

-> If you try to use a string method on a object that is not a string you will get an error.
+If you try to use a string method on a object that is not a string you will get an error.

 ```python
 >>> nt_count = 6